 Welcome back to another Monday and another week of new and awesome apps.
 Each week, Apple spotlights a particular app or game, oftentimes several, which has a special something that makes it the Editor’s choice that week.
 Last week, Apple gave the award to Device 6.
 The cerebral puzzle game will have you all turned around as you literally follow the words to the end of the story.

 This week, Apple has given the nod to a zombie shooter that will have you screaming in terror.

 We used our PadGadget Apps Tracker to find these great deals and we’ll continue to look for the best app deals as they pop-up.
-Some of these apps are up to 67% off so be sure to check them out because they are on sale for a limited time.
+Some of these apps are up to 72% off, a couple are even free, so be sure to check them out because they are on sale for a limited time.

 Apple is still keeping the official iPad Mini w/ retina display release date vague by saying “Coming later in November.”
 This delay is no surprise considering the rumors about supply issues and iSuppli.com is reporting that the Mini will continue to have delays through the beginning of next year.
 Of course, nothing makes an Apple product cooler than having a limited supply and high demand.

 ClamCase was one of the first companies to make a keyboard case for the iPad, turning the tablet into a laptop computer of sorts.
 When the Star Wars inspired “Trooper” was launched, I was first in line to get my hands on one and I loved it.
 The only problem was the size and weight.
 Not long after, I started using a more convenient, although less awesome-looking, keyboard case.

 We’ve been closely following the Los Angeles Unified School District’s (LAUSD) iPad program over the past few months.
 The LAUSD is a “tastemaker” of sorts, being the second largest school district in the nation.
 If L.A. is successful, other districts will follow.
 When it comes to the iPad program, it appears that L.A. has been anything but successful.